Diane M. Horowitz, MDMedical Reviewer

-Having psoriasis increases your risk of certain diseases, such as high blood pressure and depression.
-Here’s what to know.
+Psoriasis increases your risk of other diseases like psoriatic arthritis, high blood pressure, and depression.
+Here’s what you need to know.

 Biologics target the main proteins that have been shown to cause psoriatic arthritis and can help patients manage their disease more effectively.

 After eight years of severe symptoms, Amberlee Barricklow was diagnosed with psoriatic arthritis and put on biologics.
 Here, she talks about her experience with these medications.